fbpx Skip to content

 • championing clean air with customers and other stakeholders.

-This builds on the work we are doing at a national level to encourage businesses to reduce their impact on air pollution and drive more ambitious action from governments.
-This includes a network of 68 major Indian businesses coordinated through the Confederation of Indian Industry.
+We are also working at the national level to encourage businesses to drive more ambitious action on air pollution.
+This includes a network of over 100 major Indian businesses coordinated through the Confederation of Indian Industry.

-Anirban Ghosh – Chief Sustainability Officer, Mahindra Group
+Pär Stenmark, Chief Sustainability Officer, Inter IKEA Group

 See more on economy